Getting started with your first ALPACA game

 end)

-Change Dialog and play audio
+Dialog editing and audio playback

 ALPACA comes with the Schnack node based dialog editor.
-The alpaca in the demo has one dialog.
+The Alpaca in the demo has one dialog.
 You can start Schnack and open the dialog file from data-src/dialog/dialogs.schnack

-Change the game config
+Changing the game config file

-Add a new scene
+Adding a new scene